vjsdugout/Search-App/README.md

 # Search-App
 ##Look up soccer players using this app
-This app was developed using AJAX and the data is stored in JSON format and it allows users to search for biodata of their favorite soccer players.
+This app was developed using AngularJS and it allows users to search for profiles of their favorite soccer players.